IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-ietf-opsawg-pcaplinktype.md

 The Packet Delay field contains an integer value that is the number of milliseconds since the previous packet, in network byte order.

-The Preamble 1 and Preamble 2 fields should each contain `0xAA`.
+The Preamble 1 and Preamble 2 fields MUST each contain `0xAA`.

 The Family/Address/IR field contains 3-bits of family code, 2-bits of address mode, 2-bits of IR (infrared) routing, and 1-bit unused.